 The Mankato Area Foundation distributes charitable funds based on the request and recommendation of donors.
 Some donors designate specific charities or areas of interest and trust our knowledgeable staff to fulfill their wishes.
 Other donors reserve the option to make personal recommendations as opportunities occur.

-Regardless, the Mankato Area Foundation board of directors reviews and approves all grant distributions, verifying that they are in accordance with IRS guidelines.
+Regardless, the Mankato Area Foundation board of directors reviews and approves grant distributions, verifying that they are in accordance with IRS guidelines.

 Our role is to help donors create funds that carry out their charitable goals, be that in Mankato or elsewhere.
 Community Foundation donors have the ability to recommend grants to organizations nationwide.